About

 Artwork

 “I believe art reflects life and life is messy.
 Life can be beautiful, and it can be ugly.
-I like to paint the ugly things beautifully to make people think, to show them a side of life that can be foreign.
-In both art and life, risks are meant to be taken, and rules are meant to be questioned, so I don’t view failures as mistakes, I see them as potential opportunities.
+I like to paint the ugly things beautifully to make people think, to show them a side of life that can be foreign.”

 Oil painting is my first love, but I have a special romance with the monotype printmaking process.
-In essence, it is a painting on a plate matrix which is transferred to paper through an etching press.
-It is a continuous dance of adding and removing pigment to a smooth plate surface.
-The monotype print can only be produced once, so it straddles the fields of both printmaking and painting.
-The monotype is also a contradiction between light and darkness.
-I enjoy the struggle of finding life within the shadows.
-The technique promotes and inspires me to push realism to abstraction with expressive gestural strokes.
+In essence, the monotype print is a painting on a plate matrix which is transferred to paper through an etching press.
+Painting on a plate surface is a continuous dance of adding and subtracting and a contradiction between light and dark.
+The experience is a struggle of finding life within the shadows.
+The technique inspires abstraction with expressive gestural strokes.
+The final image prints only once, straddling the fields of both printmaking and painting.